-mv command which is short for move.
-It is used to move/rename file from one directory to another. mv command is different from cp command as it completely removes the file from the source and moves to the directory specified, where cp command just copies the content from one file to another.
+my command which is short for move.
+It is used to move/rename file from one directory to another, my command is different from cp command as it completely removes the file from the source and moves to the directory specified, where cp command just copies the content from one file to another.

-The Syntax is mv [-f] [-i] oldname newname
+mv [-f] [-i] oldname newname

--f This will not prompt before overwriting (equivalent to --reply=yes). mv -f will move the file(s) without prompting even if it is writing over an existing target.

--i Prompts before overwriting another file.
+- This will not prompt before overwriting (equivalent to --reply=yes). mv -f will move the file(s) without prompting even if it is writing over an existing target. - -i Prompts before overwriting another file.